-As described in §2.3, allowing the focal plane mask to be both partially transmissive and phase-shifting enables perfect coronagraphic extinction for any focal plane mask radius a/2 above 0.53 λ/D .
-In the APCMC configuration, the coronagraphic extinction is therefore perfect for all mask sizes above 0.53 λ/D , and weaker apodizations/smaller focal plane mask sizes than for the APLC configuration can be adopted.
-The performance curve is entirely driven by the focal plane mask size and is independant of contrast, as can be seen by comparing Figures 4 and 5.
-The highest performance APCMC is the one for which the focal plane mask is purely phase-shifting (no absorption), which occurs for $a/2 \approx 0.53\lambda/D$, with a 73% apodization throughput.
-With stronger apodizations, both the throughput and inner working angle of the APCMC become poorer.
+As described in Section 2.3, allowing the focal plane mask to be both partially transmissive and phase shifting enables perfect coronagraphic extinction for any focal plane mask radius a/2 above 0.54 λ/D .
+In the APCMC configuration, the coronagraphic extinction is therefore perfect for all mask sizes above 0.54 λ/D , and weaker apodizations/smaller focal plane mask sizes than for the APLC configuration can be adopted.
+The performance curve is entirely driven by the focal plane mask size and is independent of contrast, as can be seen by comparing Figures 4 and 5.
+The highest performance APCMC is the one for which the focal plane mask is purely phaseshifting (no absorption), which occurs for $a/2 \approx 0.54 \lambda/D$ (exact value between 0.53 and 0.54), with a 73% apodization throughput.
+With stronger apodizations, both the throughput and the IWA of the APCMC become poorer.

 In the PIAACMC, the APCMC apodization-related losses in throughput and angular resolutions are removed.
 While the performance difference between the PIAACMC and APCMC is relatively small at the smaller focal plane mask size, it becomes larger as the focal plane mask radius increases.
 The PIAACMC performance decreases relatively slowly as the focal plane mask becomes larger and more opaque.
-As will be shown in §5, this is a fundamental advantage of the PIAACMC since the tolerance on focal plane mask phase shift errors is greatly relaxed for larger darker masks.
+As will be shown in Section 5, this is a fundamental advantage of the PIAACMC since the tolerance on focal plane mask phase shift errors is greatly relaxed for larger darker masks.